 F4.
 Do laws, policies, and practices guarantee equal treatment of various segments of the population?
 3 / 4

-Societal discrimination against LGBT people is pervasive, and same-sex sexual conduct between men is illegal and punishable with imprisonment of up to 10 years.
+The law protects individuals against discrimination on various grounds, including race, sex, and religion, and these provisions are generally upheld.
+However, sexual orientation and gender identity are not similarly protected, and societal discrimination against LGBT people is pervasive.
+Under colonial-era laws, same-sex sexual conduct between men is illegal and punishable with imprisonment of up to 10 years.
 No law specifically prohibits sexual harassment, which has been reported in workplaces.

 G. PERSONAL AUTONOMY AND INDIVIDUAL RIGHTS: 13 / 16